On-to-Ottawa Trek: Effects

 The Bennett government swiftly came into action regarding "the prosecution of the trek leaders and those who had been charged with rioting and assault."
 The events helped to discredit Bennett's Conservative government, and in the 1935 federal election, his party went from holding 135 seats to just 39.
 After the Trek, the Saskatchewan government provided free transportation as a peace sign back to the west.
-The camps were soon dismantled and replaced by seasonal relief camps run by the provinces, and that paid the men slightly more for their labor than the earlier camps.
+The camps were soon dismantled and replaced by seasonal relief camps run by the provinces, and that paid the men slightly more for their labour than the earlier camps.
 Even these camps were soon closed down.
 Although the Trek did not reach Ottawa, its reverberations certainly did.
 Several demands of the Trekkers were eventually met, and the public support that galvanized behind the Trek set the tone for the social and welfare provisions of the postwar era.